mtg-stat-lab/mtga-mana/README.md

 ### TODO

+Some fixes for the latest change:

+* Make the frequency of turns dead in hand normalized for how many of the card you are playing
+* Veloheart bike's cost isn't appearing correctly
+* Check what a starting column deck looks like
+* The turns dead in hand should go to 10 no?
+* The new chart doesn't seem to quite square with the "most desired pip" chart?

 * Add traceback information in the errors as well as the error message

-* Add a visualization that shows when each card in the deck is typically able to be cast

 * Add status information about run time